Bachelor of Science in Nursing

 - For students in the PTENP, GPA will be calculated subsequently then in increments of completion of a minimum of 12 credits of coursework.
 Failure to obtain a GPA of 2.75 will result in probationary status.

-- A student may repeat only one nursing cognate (A&P I and A&P II, Microbiology, Nutrition, Developmental Psychology, and Statistics).
+- A student may repeat only one nursing cognate from the list in f. above.
 The acceptable grade for these courses is a C or better.
-If the student receives a C- or less, in any of these nursing cognates, the student will be placed on academic probation.
+If the student earns a C- or less, in any of these nursing cognates, the student will be placed on academic probation.
 A student on their first probation will be given the option to grade replace the course.
 Students with a second probation will be dismissed from the nursing program.
 When the course in question is repeated and the student earns a C- or less in the same cognate or any other cognate, that student will be dismissed from the nursing major with no option to reapply.
-If a transfer student who earns a grade of C- or less in any Misericordia equivalent cognate, taken at another institution, admission into the nursing major at Misericordia will be denied.

 - Any student who has fallen back related to grade replacement and /or is returning to the nursing major in good standing will be required to validate knowledge related to clinical experience prior to being allowed to re-enter any clinical course.
 (Refer to readmission policy and procedure ).